S 1 … keep at bay

 … disseminate

-… The organization works to disseminate health information in rural areas.
+… The organization worked to disseminate information to the public.

 … disseminate